eafflu/runtime/README.md

 console.log('The enemy has hit Halle');
 ```

-Open the Javascript console and confirm that this is working properly.
+Open the JavaScript console and confirm that this is working properly.

-To make the enemy do damage when it collides with Halle, you can call `game.changeIntegrity(N)` where `N` is some number.
-A negative number causes Halle to lose "integrity" and a positive number causes Halle to gain "integry".
+To make the enemy do damage when it collides with Halle, you can call the `game.changeIntegrity()` function.

+Calling it with a negative number:

+`game.changeIntegrity(-10);`

+causes Halle to lose *integrity* or take damage

+Calling it with a positive number:

+`game.changeIntegrity(10);`

+causes Halle to gain *integrity* or lose damage

 Try adding that code to your `onPlayerCollision` function with a couple different numbers and see what happens.

 ## onProjectileCollision

 The `onProjectileCollision` property works much like `onPlayerCollision` but instead the function is called whenever Halle successfully shoots the game item.

 Write some code that prints out "Halle has hit the enemy" whenever Halle shoots the enemy.
-Once this is done, you should be able to open the Javascript console and see the message whenever you shoot the enemy.
+Once this is done, you should be able to open the JavaScript console and see the message whenever you shoot the enemy.

 The `game.increaseScore()` function lets you change the score of the game.
 Add this code to the function you just wrote